Unev1n/CYBER-PHYLAX/README.md

 Cyber Phylax is an interactive cybersecurity awareness platform that teaches users how to identify and respond to common cyber threats through realistic simulations instead of passive reading.

-🌐Working on live website hosting . issues coming for hosating users can see https://cyber-phylax.vercel.app/ here, live demo will be provided in video form
+🌐Working on live website hosting . issues coming for hosting users can see https://cyber-phylax.vercel.app/ here, live demo will be provided in video form
 ---